mpdroog/hfast/contrib/uploadme/README.md

 - ArrayBuffer.slice
 - FileReader to read slices from FS

+Notify rejected in browser?
+In Chrome 62 and newer you cannot request notification api at all unless the site is https:// secured. (see issue 779612) If you do have https on the site you should be able to use notifications and background push notifications.

 TODO
 - Checksums?
 - Limit amount of files created by hour?